b-y-f/xmly-downloader/README.md

 ## Requirements

->Node

->Python3
+- Node

+- Python3

->Instant Data Scraper
+- Instant Data Scraper

 ## How to use?

-This you are outside China, please login and export cookie to terminal env.
-Like `export XMLY='<your cookie>'`.
-If you are using Chrome below is how to get cookie.
+If you are outside China, please log in to your Ximalaya account and export the cookie to the terminal environment by typing `export XMLY='<your cookie>'`.
+If you are using Chrome, you can obtain the cookie by following the steps below:

 ![cookie](assets/cookie.png)

 Download chrome extension [`Instant Data Scraper`](https://chrome.google.com/webstore/detail/instant-data-scraper/ofaokhiedipichpaobibbnahnkdoiiah), get all urls and titles as csv file, Only keep `text href` and `title` column.

+- Install the Chrome extension Instant Data Scraper.
+- Use the extension to extract all the URLs and titles of the content you want as a CSV file.
+- In the CSV file, only keep the text href and title columns.
+- To use the downloader, follow these steps:

-1. Just run `make` in command line
+    1. Run make install in the command line.
-2. Put csv file and `app.py` in same folder, run `python3 app.py <parsed file path(xx.csv)>` add flag `-i` to add index for some album.
+    1. Put the CSV file and app.py in the same folder.
+    1. Run `python3 app.py <parsed file path(xx.csv)>`.
+If you want to add an index for some album, add the flag `-i`.